 A: Yes!
 I was lucky enough to get tickets for hockey, diving and netball.
 Hockey was my favourite experience by far, watching players and spectators come from all over the word and marvel at the beauty of campus.
 I was very proud to be a part of it both from the volunteer side and from the alumni / staff side!

 Q: How was the experience?
 What are your favourite memories?

 A: Amazing.
 Being on pitch side during the India- Pakistan game was unbelievable.
 Two teams with the best supporters created the most amazing atmosphere.

 Q: Do you have any unusual/amusing stories of things that occurred?

-A: I did sustain a very impressive bruise from the boundary rope at one point – it is so heavy that you need people to move it in sync, so if someone is out of time and you lose your hold it gives you a bit of a bump!
+A: I did sustain a very impressive bruise from the boundary rope at one point – it is so heavy that you need a number of people to move it in sync, so if someone is out of time and you lose your hold it gives you a bit of a bump!

 Q: How did it feel to know your place of work was hosting the Games, and many of your colleagues were involved?

-A: It made it feel so much like we were a part of felt like sharing something special with everyone.
+A: It made it feel so much like we were a part of it, and felt like sharing something special with everyone.
 Seeing so many people you recognised when walking around campus as a volunteer or staff make it feel like such a great community.